EEC193AB-master/kartikp7LabA1/README.md

-# EEC174 AY Project A1: YOLO Object Detection and MOT
+# EEC174 AY Project A1: Object Detection and Tracking

-Due Date: November 4, 2022
+Due Date: November 10, 2023

 The focus of this lab is to learn how to apply YOLO on images & videos.
 In Phase 1 you will learn to load the YOLOv3 model into OpenCV, create blobs for OpenCV, detect objects, draw bounding boxes, and add labels onto images.
 In Phase 2 you will use open-source MOT solutions with YOLO to perform object tracking on video inputs.
 Please read all the instructions carefully.

 ## Environment Setup

-You can utilize the Lab 3 container (built from image ```eec174lab1-2```) or create an new container.
+You are not required to use the server or docker for this lab.
 Please install all additional dependancies that are in `requirements.txt` (with either conda or pip).
+You can use the server if you wish directly (without docker).

 All required files are provided except the pretrained weights (as they were too large to upload on github).
 You will need to download the weights file in the `yolo_files` folder by using the following command: